OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-07.md

 For we know that the law is spiritual, but I am unspiritual, sold as a slave to sin.

 ## Romans 7:15
-I do not understand what I do.
-For what I want to do, I do not do, but what I hate, I do.
+I am confused by my actions.
+For I do not do what I want to do, but rather what I detest.

 ## Romans 7:16
-And if I do what I do not want to do, I agree that the law is good.
+And if I act against my own desires, I acknowledge that the law is good.

 ## Romans 7:17
-As it is, it is no longer I myself who do it, but it is sin living in me.
+As it stands, it is no longer I who act, but the sin residing in me.

 ## Romans 7:18
 For I know that good itself does not dwell in me, that is, in my flesh.
 For I have the desire to do what is good, but I cannot carry it out.

 ## Romans 7:19
-For I do not do the good I want to do, but the evil I do not want to do—this I keep on doing.
+For I fail to do the good I wish to do, but instead, I continue doing the evil I do not wish to do.

 ## Romans 7:20
-Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it.
+Now if I do what I do not want to do, it is no longer I who do it, but the sin residing in me that does it.

 ## Romans 7:21
 So I find this principle at work: Although I want to do good, evil is right there with me.

 ## Romans 7:22
-For in my inner being I delight in God’s law;
+For deep within, I take joy in God’s law;

 ## Romans 7:23
 but I see another law at work in me, waging war against the law of my mind and making me a prisoner of the law of sin at work within my body.

 ## Romans 7:24
-What a wretched man I am!
+What a troubled person I am!
 Who will rescue me from this body that is subject to death?

 ## Romans 7:25
 Thanks be to God, who delivers me through Jesus Christ our Lord!
 So then, I myself in my mind am a slave to God’s law, but in my flesh a slave to the law of sin.